 Have activity on your credit report every month

 Having no credit history is just as bad as having a low FICO score.
 With 35% of your score based on payment history, it is vital that you have a paper trail.
 The cheapest and easiest way to build and maintain your score is through the use of a credit card.
-This doesn’t mean you need to make large purchases on a regular basis.
+Doesn’t mean you need to make large purchases regularly.
 Just one or two purchases by card a month (it can be as little as a loaf of bread).
 Then make sure you pay the statement balance in full and on time every month.

 Keep your utilization low